- This event has passed.

-IASFM Annual Conference 2018: Wither Refugees?
+IASFM Annual Conference 2018: Whither Refugees?
 Restrictionism, Crises and Precarity Writ Large

 THE 17th INTERNATIONAL ASSOCIATION FOR THE STUDY OF FORCED MIGRATION (IASFM) CONFERENCE WILL BE HOSTED BY